-Pranks and practical jokes are not just funny on April fool’s day.
-With this in mind, we asked you to share some of your best housemate pranks.
+Pranks and practical jokes are not just funny on April Fool’s Day - so we asked you to share some of your best pranks to pull.
 Not only were they hilarious, but the amount of imagination, man-power and commitment displayed in some of these is very impressive!
 Even the extent of cleaning up afterwards was no deterrent for a good prank.
-Turns out revenge, boredom and “asking for it” are the main reasons behind these pranks.
+Turns out revenge, boredom and “asking for it” are the main reasons behind these funny housemate pranks.

 N.B.
 Don’t leave your room unlocked!